skonfig/extra/type/__unbound/man.rst

   where the first element is the name of the zone, and the following elements are the IP addresses of the DNS servers; e.g. `example.com,1.2.3.4,4.3.2.1`

+local-data
+  Control the `unbound.conf(5)` local-data parameter.
+Note that no local-zone is defined, so the unbound default is to treat this data as a transparent local zone.

 BOOLEAN PARAMETERS
 ------------------
 ip-transparent